In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 - Implementing a dedicated contract management system

-- Collecting and analysing your procurement information for long-term trends
+- Collecting and analyzing your procurement information for long-term trends

 - Improving your purchasing systems (more on this below!)